semicolondigital/amazon_listing_copy/README.md

 # Amazon_Listing_Optimizer Example

-This repo serves as a template for how you can make a super simple appls on Sreamlit.
+This repo serves as a template for how you can make a super simple apps on Sreamlit.

 This can be deployed on the Streamlit platform.